kids encyclopedia robot

 In March 2022, she performed in The Unexpected Guest, as part of the Theatre Royal, Windsor's On Air season, which featured semi-staged productions of radio plays.
 In 2023, she appeared in A Murder Has Been Arranged and Blithe Spirit, as part of the same series.

 From August to December 2023, she appeared as Celia in a UK tour of Calendar Girls the Musical.
-The production featured a revised score and book, and was one of the last shows to be produced by Bill Kenwright.
+The production featured a revised score and book and was one of the last shows to be produced by Bill Kenwright.

 Pantomime

 Webb has spent many Christmas seasons in pantomime in venues throughout the UK.
 She was the Principal Boy, Robin Hood, in the 1987 London Palladium pantomime, Babes in the Wood, alongside Cannon and Ball, John Inman and Barbara Windsor.
 During her later career, she has played the Fairy Godmother or Wicked Queen characters.
 In 1997, she was a late replacement for Linda Robson in Cinderella in Croydon, when Robson became ill.
-She appeared in productions of Cinderella in Bath in 2000, and Malvern in 2001.
-2006 where she played the Fairy Godmother in Snow White and the Seven Dwarfs at Theatre Royal, Windsor.
+She appeared in productions of Cinderella in Bath in 2000 and Malvern in 2001.
+In 2006 she played the Fairy Godmother in Snow White and the Seven Dwarfs at Theatre Royal, Windsor.

 In 2018, Webb joined the cast of Dick Whittington at the Theatre Royal, Windsor, to play Fairy Bowbells, for the early part of the show's run.
 Anita Harris, who had originally been cast in the role, covered for Anne Hegerty's Queen Rat while the latter took part in I'm a Celebrity...Get Me Out of Here!
 Upon Hegerty's return to the UK, Harris resumed the role of the fairy.
 She returned to the Theatre Royal, Windsor, from November 2019 until January 2020, to perform in the pantomime Aladdin, alongside Paul Nicholas.